cookiejest/videobackground/readme.md

 - Qlik Sense 2.2 or higher
 - For best performance the videos should be short clips < 20 seconds, internet speed will impact end user experience as the videos load from source.
 - Video backgound will only begin when the sheet with the object is navigated too.
+- The extension needs to be dropped on the app landing page, video background will only appear once user has navigated to sheet.

 ##Step 1 - Install the extension
 - For Qlik Sense Desktop - Download the zip file, unzip the file and drop the video backgrounds folder into C:\Users\[USERNAME]\Documents\Qlik\Sense\Extensions\